Hindu iconography

-Over the millennia of its development, Hinduism has adopted several iconic symbols, forming part of Hindu iconography, that are imbued with spiritual meaning based on either the scriptures or cultural traditions.
-The exact significance accorded to any of the icons varies with region, period and denomination of the followers.
+Over the course of two millennia of its development, Hinduism has developed a tradition of iconography comprising symbols, images, gestures, and other visual forms associated with its beliefs and practices and derived from scriptural sources.
+The exact significance accorded to these visual forms varies with region, historical period, and Hindu tradition.
 Over time some of the symbols, for instance the Swastika has come to have wider association while others like Om are recognized as unique representations of Hinduism.
 Other aspects of Hindu iconography are covered by the terms murti, for icons and mudra for gestures and positions of the hands and body.